 Senior Center Accessibility Features

-As a Senior Center, the Rockville Senior Center has many physical accessibility features.
+As a Senior Center, the facility has many physical accessibility features.
 As a test-bed for the Meeples Like Us Board Game Convention Accessiblity Guidelines, this con will attempt to address a broader range of accessibility issues.
 Board Gaming is an activity everyone can enjoy, and board game conventions are a great opportunity for ALL gamers to get together and play.
 Gamers with special challenges are welcome at this convention, including those who are deaf, color-blind, have mobility issues, have sensitivities to crowds, noise and some types of lighting.
 Of course, convention management can't help with most of the challenges gamers face, but we'll do what we can to help accommodate players.
 Send an email to firstname.lastname@example.org with any requests or suggestions.

 Here are some facility details that may be of interest to some gamers:

 - Physical considerations:

 - There is wheel chair ramp access to all areas of the con, except for the Carnation Room Stage.
 The only activity planned for the stage is the Math Trade.
-There will be plenty of gamers present to place your games on the tables there.
+There will be plenty of gamers present to help you place your games on the tables there.

 - Electric doors?
 Electric doors are available at the front and side entrances, but not at rear entrances.
 The snack bar entrance has no assists.

-- Parking: There are plenty of very close handycapped parking spaces next to the side entrance with the ramp.
+- Parking: There are plenty of very close handycap parking spaces next to the side entrance with the ramp.
 There are XX (forgot to check) handicapped spaces with extra side space.

 - There are 30-100 feet of weather exposure from handicapped spaces to building cover.